THE AMAZING 2001 FLOOD!

 to make a run for it.
 Instead she grabbed the final remaining

-couch to be with his wife Betty, Kimberly and I stretched out at
+couch to be with his wife Betty.
+At

 opposite ends of the couch.
 Unfortunately my long legs did not

 Larry Leising was smart.
-He got the other couch in the big room.
+He got the last

 fell asleep and didn't wake up until 6:30 am the next day.
 Now